Vendiel/daresay-a11y/posts/controls-contrast-ratio.md

 ---
 id: controls-contrast-ratio
-title: An active control must have a contrast ratio of at least 3:1 against adjacent color(s)
+title: Active controls must have a contrast ratio of at least 3:1 against adjacent colors
 tags:
   - Controls
   - Buttons